-Different pipes carry water to and from your toilet, and each pipe has a different diameter.
+Different plumbing pipes carry water to and from your toilet, and each pipe has a different diameter.
 If you plan to install your own toilet, you have to know which size pipe to use for each plumbing route.
-While there is some leeway in the size of pipe used for your toilet, it is always best to stick with the standards for a smooth installation.
+While there is some leeway in the size of the pipe used for your toilet, it is always best to stick with the standards for a smooth installation.

 The drain pipe connects to the flange, which mounts the toilet itself, and this flange is usually built to connect to 3-inch, schedule 40 toilet drain pipe.
 In most homes, PVC drain pipe is used instead of metal pipe.
 Plumbers use piping-size tables to determine the size of the pipe to be needed.